How Kubernetes works

 Here are the phases in a pod's lifecycle:

-Failed | Pods can fail for various reasons.
+Failed Pods can fail for various reasons.
 A container in the pod might fail, leading to the termination of all other containers, or maybe an image wasn't found during preparation of the pod containers.
 In these types of cases, the pod can go to a Failed state.
-Pods can transition to a failed state from either a Pending state or a Running state.
-A specific failure can also place a pod back in the pending state. |
+Pods can transition to a Failed state from either a Pending state or a Running state.
+A specific failure can also place a pod back in the pending state.

-Unknown | If the state of the pod can't be determined, the pod is in an Unknown state. |
+Unknown If the pod's state can't be determined, the pod is in an Unknown state.

 Pods are kept on a cluster until a controller, the control plane, or a user explicitly removes them.
 When a pod is deleted, a new pod is created immediately after.
-The new pod is considered an entirely new instance based on the pod manifest isn't an exact copy, so it differs from the deleted pod.
+The new pod is considered an entirely new instance based on the pod manifest.
+It isn't an exact copy, so it differs from the deleted pod.

 The cluster doesn't save the pod's state or dynamically assigned configuration.
 For example, it doesn't save the pod's ID or IP address.
 This aspect affects how you deploy pods and how you design your apps.
 For example, you can't rely on preassigned IP addresses for your pods.